gravatar/hovercards/README.md

 ### Contribute to Gravatar Hovercards

 We welcome everyone to contribute to this open-source project.
-To contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/Automattic/gravatar-hovercards/blob/trunk/CONTRIBUTING.md) file and adhere to our [Code of Conduct](https://github.com/Automattic/gravatar-hovercards/blob/trunk/CODE-OF-CONDUCT.md).
+To contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/Automattic/gravatar-hovercards/blob/trunk/CONTRIBUTING.md) file.
 Your contributions are greatly appreciated 💙.

 ## License